cathysnider/cathysnider.github.io/python.md

  - Hash Tables

 ## Recursion
-When a program calls itself
+When a program calls itself.
+There must be a breaking condition in order to avoid infinite loops.
+A call stack (implemented with Stack data structure, above) keeps track of the arguments.

 ## Sorting
-These are serious mathematical puzzle solving
+These are serious mathematical puzzle solving solutions.
  - Bubble Sort
  - Merge Sort
  - Quick Sort

+## Searching
+ - Unsorted Lists
+ - Sorted Lists